RakhithJK/roundcube-roundcubemail-wiki/Build-from-source.md

 # Build Roundcube from Source

-Building Roundcube from source is pretty similar to [[Creating a new release]].
+Building Roundcube from source is pretty similar to [[Dev Releases]].
 Let's list the individual steps with a short description:

 #### 1. Fetch the source from github